Skip to main

 MarketReady's Best Practices for success

-• Discuss insurance requirements with buyers.
+1. Discuss insurance requirements with buyers.
 Having an open conversation with your buyers about insurance requirements will prevent confusion and ensure that both parties are satisfying each other's requirements.

-* Disclaimer: we are not an insurance agency.
+* Disclaimer: We are not an insurance agency.
 We are here to guide producers in the world of insurance, but we are not the end-all, be-all.
-For the most current, up to date regulation and coverage information please speak with your local insurance agent.
+For the most current, up-to-date regulation and coverage information, please speak with your local insurance agent.